-This post provides current news and brief insights on social prescribing and arts and health, shares a practical Wellbeing Residencies Handbook published in March by Rigas Cirks, and other useful links around social prescribing below.
+This post provides current news and brief insights on social prescribing and arts and health, shares a practical Wellbeing Residencies Handbook published in March by Rigas Cirks, and other useful links around social prescribing and arts-led interventions.

 International Social Prescribing Conference